 The prevalence (P) component is a Markov chain state-transition model that starts in a specified year with a group of individuals of a given sex and age range who have a distribution of cigarette smoking habits representative of the national population at that time.
 This hypothetical population is followed over discrete time intervals for a defined length of time, under both a "Null scenario" and an "RRP scenario," using different sets of tobacco use transition probabilities (TTP).

-RRP scenario (RRP on the market) Smoking status • Never tobacco users Cigarette smokers • RRP users
+Null scenario (No RRP on the market)

+Smoking status

+- Never smokers - Cigarette smokers Former smokers